 The impact of an increase in scheme liabilities arising from McCloud / Sargeant judgement is measured through the pension valuation process, which determines employer and employee contribution rates.
-The next Police Pension valuation was due to be reported in 2023/24, although at the time of publication of these accounts the report had yet to be published.
+The 2024 Police Pension valuation is underway, although at the time of publication of these accounts the valuation report had yet to be published.